cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 In this scenario there will be a simple python http server which will work as an echo server.
 On client side cURL will be used.
 All commands must be run inside the virtual machine.
 To return to Lima:

 ```sh
 limactl shell quickstart
 ```

 Let's run python http server:

 ```sh
 python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-### Create policy for the server
+### Create policy for the python server

 We want to generate a policy for the python server that identifies the process using selectors.
 We can also set the type of the mTLS and some parameters for the certificate including TTL and workload ID.

 The policy can be written by hand, but the Camblet CLI can do the hard work for you.
 We are going to use the CLI, but for that, we must determine the PID of the python server.
 To do that, use the following command: